 - What If You Had Corona And Are Healthy Again?

 Life insurance companies are in the business of assessing risk.
-As such, they are closing monitoring the coronavirus situation so they can take necessary action.

 Some insurance carriers have begun adding exclusion riders on newly issued policies.
 Basically, this means they issue the life insurance contract, but they include dialogue that specifically voids them of liability if the cause of death has any relation to the Covid-19 virus.